dcgale/heart-beat-decoder/README.md

 ---
 **TODO**:
-- properly write missing `app.py` (located in external repo), replace existing webapp with correct streamlit version
+- merge and rewrite`app.py`, update streamlit version
 - do a big review of `src` dir (`heartbd`), emphasizing pure python over notebooks
 - ensure API works with test data
 - clean and annotate code for clarity